randoneering/hugo-dracula-charlolamode/README.md

-### charlola.mode
+### charlola.mode (Dracula Themed!)

-This website theme is based on the Hugo framework.
-This is a modification of the templates [PaperMod](https://github.com/adityatelange/hugo-PaperMod) and [hugo-paper](https://github.com/nanxiaobei/hugo-paper).
-It's quick and easy to use with minimal design and the most basic functions.

-Check out my website to see a similar example: www.cmart1n.com
+I loved this hugo theme so much that I needed to add my love of the Dracula Theme to it as well.
+All credit for the full structure of this Hugo Theme go to https://github.com/charlola.
+I used the color palette provided by the official dracula theme site [DraculaThemePalette](https://draculatheme.com/contribute#color-palette)

-Link to the Hugo Theme: https://themes.gohugo.io/themes/hugo-theme-charlolamode/.
+Link to the original Hugo Theme: https://themes.gohugo.io/themes/hugo-theme-charlolamode/.

 ## Features